morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management_notes.md

 #### What is stack policy

 Stack policy defines the resources that you want to protect from unintentional updates during a stack update.
 It is a json document that  defines the allow/deney update action to the resources.

+#### Stack policy features

+* After you set a stack policy, all of the resources in the stack are protected by default.
+To allow updates on specific resources, you specify an explicit `Allow` statement for those resources in your stack policy.
+* You can define only one stack policy per stack, but, you can protect multiple resources within a single policy.

+* It is similar with IAM policy.
+A stack policy applies only during stack updates.
+It doesn't provide access controls like an AWS Identity and Access Management (IAM) policy.

+* It is in Advanced options in AWS console under CloudFormation.
+* After you apply a stack policy, you can't remove it from the stack, but you can use the AWS CLI to modify it.